krahim/fftwtools/README.md

 fftwtools
 =========

-R implementation of fftw 2d and other tools
+R package, implementing of fftw 2d, multivariate fftw, and other fftw tools